rushikeshchopaderc/FoundrySoliditySmartContracts/README.md

 Smart Contracts in Foundry Framework
 Important Notes:
 1) Never save your private key to vscode while working with forge.
 2) Get your testETH for Sepolia Network from infura.
 This is the official tieup of metamask with ethereum foundation.
 Open a metamask developer account, connect to metamask, login to infura and then paste the address where you want to receive the SepoliaETH.
+Link: https://docs.metamask.io/developer-tools/faucet/

 In Foundry, Precompiled Binaries refer to pre-built, optimized, and tested versions of the toolchain’s components, specifically:
 Forge: a Rust-based Ethereum Virtual Machine (EVM) implementation.
 It can also depoly smart contracts.